deepak814795/Glocal-Translation-Chat/README.md

 ## Overview

 Welcome to our SaaS chat app developed using Next.js and TypeScript, bringing global communication to the next level with real-time translation powered by Google Cloud Artificial Intelligence services.
-The app operates on a tiered subscription model, providing both free and pro plans tailored to users' needs.
-Stripe integration is employed for seamless subscription handling.
+The app operates on a tiered subscription model, providing both free and pro plans tailored to user's needs.
+Stripe integration is used for seamless subscription handling.

 ## Problem It Solves